-I am a UX researcher and front end web developer in Portland, Oregon, where I’ve been young person retired since 2001.
+I am a front end web developer and UX designer in Portland, Oregon, where I’ve been young person retired since 2001.

 I first starting learning to code at 16, sitting in front of a Gateway computer powered by AOL dial up discs.
 The only reason I learned CSS and HTML was to make my boy crush AngelFire/Geocities sites to look as good as they deserved.

 After spending (begging, stealing and borrowing) $120,000 on an education in music & art, I realized the poor financial future ahead of me.
 It dawned on me that that thing I did in my spare time (making websites) was, in fact, an actual profession.
 So I got myself an internship as a junior programmer and ended up working 3 years at a design firm, learning the ropes and making a whole lot of flash ad banners.